PdxCodeGuild/class_mountain_goat/0 General/01 - Class Structure.md

 ### What is programming?

 A program is a series of instructions given to a computer which perform operations on data, transforming input into output.
-We write our instructions, or 'source code' in text files, then 'run' those instructions by giving the file to the python interpreter.
+We write our instructions, or 'source code' in text files, then 'run' those instructions opening those files in the python interpreter or browser.

 ### Why Python?